 Wasn’t there another approach?
 Surely our bodies are created to heal, and optimum diets can provide what we need.
 What had gone wrong with my body that some cells were overperforming?
 What could I do to turn things around?

 I began reading everything I could find on the subject, and that pointed to the reason I’m blogging: There is an astounding amount of information available on natural approaches to osteoporosis that have worked for real-life people!
-Since my diagnosis, two of my sisters have followed up with their doctors – and ended up with the same label as mine: osteoporosis.
+Since my diagnosis, my three sisters have followed up with their doctors – and ended up with the same label as mine: osteoporosis.
 Recognizing a genetic link, as our mother and her sister were also afflicted, I’m thinking ahead to the bones of our children as they age.
 Obviously, I’m not the only one urgently searching for answers, and it makes sense to me to consolidate what I’m learning and share it with others.